nathancahill/requests/README.rst

 Requests is an Apache2 Licensed HTTP library, written in Python, for human beings.

+This is a fork of Requests with a save() function.

 Most existing Python modules for sending HTTP requests are extremely verbose and cumbersome.
 Python's builtin urllib2 module provides most of the HTTP capabilities you should need, but the api is thoroughly broken.